Beetle in a dream walking calmly into a circle of warm golden light from darkness

 You turn on the light — and they scatter.
 Many.
 Fast.
 In this image there is something deeply unpleasant: the knowledge that “it was all here the whole time.”

 The important thing: cockroaches don’t disappear when you turn off the light.
 They simply hide again.
 The lasting solution is light.
 The willingness to look.
+On a sky-scale rather than at the kitchen baseboard, the same uncovering of what only shows when the usual lighting is changed shows up in dreams of what is visible in the eclipse’s darkness — the household lesson written across the heavens.

 Ask yourself: “Is there something in my life, or in myself, that I am keeping in the dark — not wanting to see, not wanting to show?
 What would happen if I ‘turned on the light’ and looked at it honestly?”

 Astrological note: Cockroaches scattering in the light evoke Pluto or Chiron in the 12th house, or Pluto transiting through the 12th house.
-Scorpio and Pisces with an emphasis in the 12th carry this challenge — to encounter the shadow.
+Scorpios and Pisces with an emphasis in the 12th carry this challenge — to encounter the shadow.
 If Pluto is now activating your 12th house — what is hidden is asking for your gaze.

 One.
 Small.
 You try to kill it — and it doesn’t die.
 Or it disappears — and reappears.